10 Noises Your Cat Makes—and What They All Mean

 Purring

 Purring is a soft, low rumbling sound that almost all cats make.
-Depending on the cat, it may be a very quiet murmur or so loud you can hear it across the room.
+Depending on the feline, a cat purring sound may be a very quiet murmur or so loud you can hear it across the room.
 You can also often feel a vibration when they purr.
-“Purrs are produced by contractions of muscles in the throat, as well as the diaphragm in the chest,” explains Mikel Delgado, a cat behavior expert with Rover.
-“Purring most often happens when cats are content, such as when they are enjoying being petted, about to be fed, or when a mother cat is nursing her kittens.”
+“Purrs are produced by contractions of muscles in the throat, as well as the diaphragm in the chest,” explains Delgado.
+“Purring most often happens when cats are content, such as when they are enjoying being petted, about to be fed or when a mother cat is nursing her kittens.”

-Dr. Sung adds that in some cases, cats will purr when they are afraid or in pain, or even if they are feeling sleepy or drowsy.
-It’s believed that they do this to comfort and calm themselves, though we still have a lot to learn about why cats purr.
+Dr. Sung adds that in some cases, cats will purr when they’re afraid or in pain, or even if they’re feeling sleepy or drowsy.
+It’s believed that they do this to comfort and calm themselves.

 9 / 10